learn-static/hist-325/_transcripts/Ballensky_Leroy.md

 audiovideo-id: New Recording 6.m4a
 ---

 Leroy Ballensky was born in Butte, Montana in 1947.
+His town was very small in which he mainly was around his family.
 He is my grandfather and was a middle child with six other siblings.
 He grew up with little media and spent most of his time just trying to provide for himself and his family.
+He mined for a majority of his life and he has since retired and is living in Henderson, Nevada.